nguyenvukhang/kitty/docs/launch.rst

 .. program:: launch

-|kitty| has a :code:`launch` action that can be used to run arbitrary programs
+|alatty| has a :code:`launch` action that can be used to run arbitrary programs
 in new windows/tabs.
-It can be mapped to user defined shortcuts in :file:`kitty.conf`.
+It can be mapped to user defined shortcuts in :file:`alatty.conf`.
 It is very powerful and allows sending the contents of the current window to the launched program, as well as many other options.

-In the simplest form, you can use it to open a new kitty window running the shell, as shown below::
+In the simplest form, you can use it to open a new alatty window running the shell, as shown below::

     map f1 launch